 What Are Spells And How Do I Make One?

 Spells are the tools through which witches manifest their magick out into the world.
 To most witches, a spell is any type of magickal operation and a spell may or may not involve tools and or words.
 Spells can be as complicated or as simple as needed and many witches prefer to make their own spells according to their own specific needs.
 Spells always involve imagination, intention and action

-Lovelies, I hope this article provided you with at least a little taste of what witchcraft and being a witch might mean for you.
+Lovelies, I hope this article provided you with at least a little taste of what modern witchcraft and being a witch might mean for you.
 If you’d like to delve further into the topic I suggest working through this list of resources and also checking out some of the book recommendations I’ve listed for you below.
 And don’t forget to follow us on Instagram for daily witchy tips and inspo.